Dual axle utility trailer selection

 Brake controller required

 Your tow vehicle must be modified.
 A brake controller will cost about $60-$100 and it will cost another $100 to have the controller installed.
 It turned out, my turn signals were backward when I had the trailer inspected.
-I am told, in PA, inspection is required within ten days of you taking delivery of your trailer.
+I am told, in my state, inspection is required within ten days of you taking delivery of your trailer.
 Some vehicles have provisions for the controllers.
 When will they give them a truly built in look though.
 I may not buy a new vehicle till they do!

 Securing the trailer, when not in use.